Upper Key Stage 2 (Class 9, 10 & 11)

 Usually homework will be given to your child on a Friday, to be returned on the following Wednesday.
 The homework will be two tasks, one of which will be maths.
 Year 5 and 6 children are expected to spend 45 minutes on each task (but no more).
 The standard of homework should reflect your child’s ability and they should complete it independently.

 It is really important that your child reads regularly at home.
 This may include reading aloud to an adult together with discussion of the text.
 Ideally, this would be daily but as a minimum we would suggest 10 – 15 minutes three or four times a week.
-Your child can also access Bugclub and read allocated books online which are accompanied by interactive comprehension questions.
+Your child will have 2 reading books that they bring to school and take home each day.
+One book will be their school age – related reading book and the second, a book of their choice from our reading for pleasure selection of books.

 Your child will bring home at least one weekly spelling list to learn that works with the 'spelling rule' being taught at that time; it is an understanding of the rules that underpins successful spelling rather than the learning of words by rote (that can then be easily forgotten).
 The children will also be expected to regularly revisit the spellings on the Year 5/6 word list.
 Your child will regularly be assessed on (each set of words) how their understanding of spelling is progressing and what they can remember.